 We are translational.
 Our basic and applied research studies inform the development of preventive interventions to promote the resilience of globalizing youth and families.

-Some topics of focus in the Culture and Family Life Lab are:
+Major research topics in the Culture and Family Life Lab are:

 CFL Lab Statement in Support of Black Lives